gvwilson/thirdbit/_posts/2016/2016-03-05-complexity-vs-subtlety.md

 books I know about making software *right* are good precisely because they makes this explicit.
 Offhand,
-I can't think of any good books about managing subtlety&mdash;about picking the right calculation to perform rather than handling badly-formatted input data and corner cases in control flow.
+I can't think of any good books about managing subtlety–about picking the right calculation to perform rather than handling badly-formatted input data and corner cases in control flow.